Quantizations of local surfaces and rebel instantons

 Our complex surfaces of choice are total spaces of negative line bundles on the complex projective line $\mathbb P^1$, namely the surfaces $Z_k := \Tot(\mathcal O_{\mathbb P^1} (-k))$ for $k \geq 1$.
 Our interest in them originates in the wish to understand how the mathematical physics on them reacts to contraction of the complex curve $\mathbb P^1$ to a point.
 This can only be done in the case of negative normal bundle, hence the choice of $-k$ neighbourhoods.
 Contracting this curve produces a singular surface whenever $k>1$.
 In fact, the case $k=1$ --- where the contraction produces the smooth surface $\mathbb C^2$ --- allows for quantization without any rebel instantons, in contrast to what happens when $k > 1$.

-For each surface $Z_k$ we compute all possible holomorphic Poisson structures, and calculate explicitly corresponding deformation quantizations by writing out star products.
-We describe instantons and their moduli via the Kobayashi--Hitchin correspondence, that is, by constructing vector bundles over the noncommutative deformations and showing how their moduli spaces change after deforming the surface.
-Our main result is the following:
+For each surface $Z_k$ we compute all possible holomorphic Poisson structures, and then calculate explicitly corresponding deformation quantizations, writing out star products.
+We study instantons and their moduli via the Kobayashi--Hitchin correspondence, that is, by constructing holomorphic vector bundles over these surfaces.
+We describe vector bundles concretely using matrices, in the spirit of the ADHM construction, but in a somewhat further simplified manner which is made possible by the filtrability of bundles on $Z_k$.
+Accordingly, an instanton or vector bundle on $Z_k$ can be described by a single upper-triangular matrix with polynomial entries.
+A similar use of filtrability allows us to describe vector bundles over noncommutative deformations and to describe how their moduli spaces change after deforming the surface.